prayeole/ai-on-eks/website/docs/guidance/benchmarking/3-benchmarking-with-inference-perf/3-complete-deployment-example-guide.md

   --role-arn arn:aws:iam::ACCOUNT_ID:role/InferencePerfRole
 ```

-### STEP 2: Deploy Kubernetes Resources
+## STEP 2: Deploy Kubernetes Resources

 This single manifest creates everything you need: namespace, service account, configuration, and the benchmark job itself.

-#### Handling Model Dependencies
+### Handling Model Dependencies

-Some models require additional Python packages that aren’t included in the base inference-perf container.
-The most common requirement is sentencepiece for Mistral and Llama models.
+Some models require additional Python packages that aren't included in the base inference-perf container.
+The most common requirement is `sentencepiece` for Mistral and Llama models.

-##### Two approaches:
+**Two approaches:**

-###### Approach A: Runtime Installation (Recommended - Simple)
+#### Approach A: Runtime Installation (Recommended - Simple)
 Install dependencies as part of the main container startup before running the benchmark:

 ```yaml